 Yeah, this may be old news for most of you – but to me it is still pretty cool!
 This would be my first “real” garden since I was eight or nine. [@more@]

 We are sharing the garden with several ladies in the community – which is nice when it comes to watering and weeding the garden.
 However, it also comes with…shall we say…challenges?
 As with anything, the more people you have working on a project, the more opinions and comments you get.
 I guess the Lord wants us to work on our team building skills.

 Yesterday was my day to work in the garden.
 It seems that the soaker lines we placed in the ground were not reaching the corn or tomatoes rows.
-Seeing that not having water is bad for the plants…yesterday was a day of moving water lines, digging trenches and adding new soaker hoses.
+I also bought some new plants from a company like Gardeners Dream and it seems like the water hasn’t reached them either.
+I hope they’re not ruined and I can somehow revive them!
+I spend a lot of time in my garden so I was really disappointed to see that the soaker lines aren’t working properly.
+Seeing that not having water is bad for the plants…yesterday was a day of moving water lines, digging trenches, and adding new soaker hoses.